Adella Kean Zametkin: Life

 In 1928, Zametkin ran for the New York State Assembly as a Socialist in Queens County's 4th District, losing to Republican Robert J. Hunt.
 She ran again in the same district in 1929, losing to Democrat Joseph D. Nunan.
 She ran for a third time in the district in 1930, losing to Democrat James A. Burke.
 The district was in Jamaica, Queens.
 While she lost each election, she polled more votes than any other previous Socialist candidate had in the district.

-In 1889, she married Jewish labor leader Michael Zametkin.
+In 1889, she married labor leader Michael Zametkin.
 They had a son and two daughters, including Laura Z. Hobson.

 Death

 Zametkin died following a long illness at Presbyterian Hospital on May 19, 1931.